opensearch-project/OpenSearch/TESTING.md

         ./gradlew :qa:os:ubuntu-1804:tasks

-    If you want a quick test of the tarball and RPM packagings for Centos 7, you would run:
+    If you want a quick test of the tarball and RPM packaging for Centos 7, you would run:

         ./gradlew :qa:os:centos-7:distroTest.rpm :qa:os:centos-7:distroTest.linux-archive

-Note that if you interrupt Gradle in the middle of running these tasks, any boxes started will remain running and you’ll have to stop them manually with `./gradlew --stop` or `vagrant halt`.
+Note that if you interrupt Gradle in the middle of running these tasks, any boxes started will remain running, and you’ll have to stop them manually with `./gradlew --stop` or `vagrant halt`.

-All the regular vagrant commands should just work so you can get a shell in a VM running trusty by running `vagrant up ubuntu-1604 --provider virtualbox && vagrant ssh ubuntu-1604`.
+All the regular vagrant commands should just work, so you can get a shell in a VM running trusty by running `vagrant up ubuntu-1604 --provider virtualbox && vagrant ssh ubuntu-1604`.

 These are the linux flavors supported, all of which we provide images for